Vagus-art/weasyprint-hello/README.md

-# rst2pdf-hello
+# weasyprint-hello
-testing loops with rst2pdf
+testing loops with weasyprint